 For saltwater fly fishing, a reel which has a good drag is essential and my #8 wgt rod was ideal.
 I used an 8 wgt Cortland 444 weight forward floating line.
 To this was tied about 9 ft of 12 lb mono as a leader and then a 10 inch 40 lb shock tippet.
 In retrospect, I could have used 8 lb leader, but I didn’t have anything but 12 lb monofilament with me at the time.
 I probably would have broken my rod before I broke my leader.

 The fly that I used was a “pink thing”.
 This is described in Lefty Kreh’s saltwater fly patterns and is a very effective barramundi fly.
 I went up to the NT with pink things, orange and black deceivers, dahlberg divers and poppers.
 At the “wall”, I found that I only needed to use pink things.
-These were tied on size 1 Tiemco saltwater hooks (I think it was 800S) which are excellent and well worth the extra money as they come out of the box very sharp and you don’t need to worry
+These were tied on size 1 Tiemco saltwater hooks (I think it was 800S) which are excellent and well worth the extra money as they come out of the box very sharp and you don’t need to worry about sharpening them.

 We arrived at the Shady Camp wall at approximately 3:30pm and were pleased to see that nobody was fishing the wall at this time.
 This allowed us to get into the best fishing positions.